chaincodelabs/research-site/research-intro.md

 * Courtois and Bahack.
 [On Subversive Miner Strategies and Block Withholding Attack in Bitcoin Digital Currency](https://arxiv.org/abs/1402.1718) analyze deviant miners' strategies and the related attacks.
 * Eyal and Sirer.
 [Majority is not Enough: Bitcoin Mining is Vulnerable](https://arxiv.org/abs/1311.0243) introduces selfish mining - a strategy that allows a malicious miner to get more than its fair share of the block reward by strategically delaying block announcements.
 * Garay et al. [The Bitcoin Backbone Protocol: Analysis and Applications](https://eprint.iacr.org/2014/765) formally describe the Bitcoin protocol and analyze it in the context of Byzantine agreement.
+* Pass et al. [Analysis of the Blockchain Protocol in Asynchronous Networks](https://eprint.iacr.org/2016/454) analyzes Nakamoto consensus protocol in the asynchronous setting.
+* Guo and Ren.
+[Bitcoin's Latency--Security Analysis Made Simple](https://arxiv.org/abs/2203.06357) develop the upper and lower bounds on the security of Nakamoto consensus.
 * Kroll et al. [The Economics of Bitcoin Mining, or Bitcoin in the Presence of Adversaries](https://asset-pdf.scinapse.io/prod/2188530018/2188530018.pdf) analyzes the mining mechanics and discusses Bitcoin governance.